JeffersonLab/iguana/doc/setup.md

 /path/to/iguana-source/meson/resolve-dependencies.py --help    # prints the usage guide
 ```
 Tell it where your dependencies are installed and it will tell you the build options
-that you need for Step 2; you can also choose to write those build options to an INI (native) file.
+that you need for Step 2.

-Alternatively, you may use environment variables; see the [note on dependency
-resolution](dependency_resolution.md) for more general guidance.
+See the [note on dependency resolution](dependency_resolution.md) for more general guidance.

 ### 🟩 Step 2: Generate a build directory